armijnhemel/devicecode/doc/tui.md

 * robot - the device runs Android by default
 * telephone - the device is either a (VoIP) phone, (analog) phone gateway or has VoIP functionality
+* circled F - the device has information extracted from documents downloaded from FCC

 ## Filtering